What Is the Cost of Manufacturing in Mexico Compared to China?

 Manufacturing Labor in Mexico Is Cheaper Than China & Allows for Product Innovation

-Companies in Mexico can invest the savings from manufacturing in innovation and features for their customers and products without having to deal with high labor costs.
+Companies in Mexico can invest the savings from manufacturing in innovation and features for their customers and products without dealing with high labor costs.

 For example, U.S. auto manufacturers are taking advantage of Mexico’s low labor costs to include costly fuel-saving features to comply with stricter gas mileage regulations, without increasing car prices.